Website International Rescue Committee

 Valid driver’s license and access to a personal, insured vehicle.

-A combination of standard office environment and ‘field’ time within the service delivery area to perform the above outlined responsibilities.
+A combination of standard office environment, remote work, and ‘field’ time within the service delivery area to perform the above outlined responsibilities.

 May require occasional weekend and/or evening work.